3v401/HackTheBox/Perfection/README.md

 (pic18)

 So the mask is {firstname}_{firstname backwards}_{randomly generated integer between 1 and 1,000,000,000}.
 All letters of the firstname should be in lowercase.
-Our target user is susan, so the mask would be `susan_nasus_?d?d?d?d?d?d?d?d?d`.
+Our target user is susan, so the mask would be `susan_nasus_?d?d?d?d?d?d?d?d?d?d`.
 What is `?d`?
-It represents a digit in hashcat command, and it is repeated ten times, indicating a nine-digit sequence because the integer &isin; (1-1,000,000,000).
+It represents a digit in hashcat command, and it is repeated ten times, indicating a ten-digit sequence because the integer &isin; (1-1,000,000,000).
 Run the following command in another terminal:

+(pic18-1)

 While hashcat is trying to get the password, type `sudo -l` in your netcat listener.
 You will see that you can't request for sudo access.
 This is because the shell is not stabilized.
 Do the following (explained in Headless machine)

 (pic19)

 Now you can introduce the password.
-The result of hashcat is the following:
+Nonetheless, hashcat returned no results with our query:

+After 6 hours using hashcat, no results were found.
+This can be because of two reasons:

+1. We don't have enough information yet
+2. The command introduced is not correct and the susan email meant 9 numbers instead of 10.

+Let's run the same command with 9 numbers in the command.
+You will obtain the password for susan:

+(pic20)

+Introducing the password into sudo, it is easily obtained the root password: